 "Very helpful - they were easy to speak to and reassuring" - SHUGURU

 How happy are you with the place you got through Clearing?

 "I'm extremely happy with the place I got.
-Not only did I end up living in Brighton, which I love, but the course I'm not going onto study in September after my Foundation year is in the top 20 in the UK and higher than some unis I'd originally applied to through UCAS." - Xofia
+Not only did I end up living in Brighton, which I love, but the course I'm now going on to study in September after my foundation year is in the top 20 in the UK and higher than some unis I'd originally applied to through Ucas." - Xofia

 What advice would you give to someone going through Clearing this year?

 "Do the research beforehand of the deadline and what you need to do.
 Don't be scared to call unis with higher entry requirements, because they might still accept you.
 Give yourself a good few options so you can think about where you'd rather go.
 Don't rush to pick one!
 Think about it, do the research, go to an open day if you can and read the modules listed online." - Ambsey

 "Don't be stressed and don't panic.
 Universities are there to help you to get a place with them through Clearing and it's not as daunting as it seems" - SHUGURU

 "My mistake was that I failed to research the course content and partially based my decision on proximity to my girlfriend at the time.
 As a result, I ended up dropping out, resitting and applying for a new course.
 Another issue is accommodation, as since you are a last-minute applicant they will most likely put you in the most under-subscribed accommodation.